-On the 85th anniversary of its original radio broadcast in 1937, the only known audio recording of one of the most revered Australian Rules footballers has been rediscovered, preserved and released by the NFSA.
+Hear the only known recording of AFL legend Haydn Bunton, 'the Bradman of football', which has been rediscovered, preserved and released by the NFSA.

 Newspapers called him ‘the Bradman of football’.
-The most decorated of all Australian Rules footballers, Haydn Bunton dominated 2 league competitions in the 1930s.
+The most decorated of all Australian Rules footballers, Haydn Bunton dominated two league competitions in the 1930s.

-Possessing great speed and uncanny ball sense, the champion rover collected 3 Brownlow Medals in Victoria and three Sandover Medals in Western Australia within a dozen seasons.
+Possessing great speed and uncanny ball sense, the champion rover collected three Brownlow Medals in Victoria and three Sandover Medals in Western Australia within a dozen seasons.

 However, the recent discovery of several unique lacquer discs featuring a live 6PR Perth radio broadcast in August 1937 provides the first opportunity to hear the voice of a sporting icon, absent since his passing 67 years ago.